shubham-aero/composite-wingbox-analyzer/README.md

 Opening `dist/index.html` directly as a `file://` URL may prevent module loading in some browsers, so an HTTP server is recommended.

-## Publish with GitHub Pages

-The repository includes a GitHub Actions workflow that publishes `dist/` as a static site.

-1. Create a new GitHub repository and upload the contents of this package.
-2. In the repository, open **Settings → Pages**.
-3. Under **Build and deployment**, set **Source** to **GitHub Actions**.
-4. Push to the `main` branch, or run the workflow manually from **Actions**.

-The workflow will display the deployed URL when it finishes.

 ## Verify the calculations